-"[Davidson]follows in the literary trail blazed by Krakauer...a gripping account." -The New Yorker illuminating."-Outside his past."
+"[Davidson]follows in the literary trail blazed by Krakauer . . . a gripping account." -The New Yorker illuminating."-Outside his past." --David Roberts, author of The Mountain of My Fear

 "There's more to this book than a disaster survival story...authentic,